vsrinivas/fuchsia/go/src/netstack/README.md

 ### Setting up NAT (on Linux)

-Optionally you can set up NAT to route the traffic to the external network interface (e.g. eth0)
+Optionally you can set up NAT to route the traffic to an external network interface.
+These instructions use *eth0* as the name of that interface, but it may vary (to eth1, or something more exoctic) on your particular machine.

 Execute the following commands as root (you need this every time you reboot the machine).